-April 2018: As part of a 10-day trip across Eastern Europe with my friends Jimmie and Frank, we spend two days in Kosovo.
-Since our time in Kosovo was short, I chose to visit Prizren because it was smaller than the capitol Pristina and had a nice-looking Ottoman era old town that I thought we could enjoy a few days visiting.
-I also wanted to see Kosovo because it is one of the world’s newest countries.
-Although it isn’t fully recognized by all of the United Nations (U.N.) since Serbia still claims it and is therefore not a UN country.
+April 2018: As part of a 10-day trip across Eastern Europe with my friends Jimmie and Frank, we spent two days in Kosovo.
+Given our limited time, I chose to visit Prizren instead of the capital, Pristina, because it was smaller and featured a well-preserved Ottoman-era old town that seemed ideal for exploration.
+I was also eager to visit Kosovo as one of the world’s newest countries, though it remains unrecognized by some United Nations (U.N.) members due to Serbia’s ongoing claim over the territory.

 Kosovo